 - thoroughly rinse all the salt from the vegetables.
 You may need to repeat the rinsing several times, but it is important to do this otherwise the pickle will be salty and bitter rather than sweet

 - drain the vegetables, place them in a large pan with the vinegar and bring them to the boil.
-Simmer the vegetables very gently until they start to soften – I usually cook them for 5 -10 minutes max
+Simmer the vegetables very gently until they start to soften – I usually cook them for 5 minutes maximum

 - add the sugar and spices to the pan, stirring well over the heat to dissolve the sugar